MicroEJ/docs/VEEPortingGuide/uiBRS.rst

      - Call ``LLUI_DISPLAY_IMPL_flush()`` (nothing to do)
      - .. image:: images/ui_brs2.png

-.. note:: This illustration considers the clip changes before each drawing and fits the drawing's bounds
+.. note:: This illustration considers that the clip changes before each drawing and fits the drawing's bounds

 Use
 ---

-Here the steps around the strategy that describes how to use it:
+Here are the steps around the strategy describing how to use it:

 1. Some drawings are performed in the buffer.
 2. A ``Display.flush()`` is asked, the Graphics Engine calls ``LLUI_DISPLAY_IMPL_refresh()``.
 3. The strategy calls ``LLUI_DISPLAY_IMPL_flush()``.
-4. The display driver has to implement ``LLUI_DISPLAY_IMPL_flush()``: at least, enable the LCD refresh interrupt to wait the end of refresh (or use a software task).
+4. The display driver has to implement ``LLUI_DISPLAY_IMPL_flush()``: at least, enable the LCD refresh interrupt to wait the end of the refresh (or use a software task).
 5. In the LCD refresh interrupt (here, the display panel shows the latest frame for sure), the BSP has to notify the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the same buffer address.
 6. The Graphics Engine is now unlocked.
 7. Some drawings are performed in the back buffer.